tarof429/stuckathome/linux/README.md

 ```

-Next we need to grow the file system.
+At this point, lvdisplay should show the expanded storage but df -Th will not.
+What we need to do next is run `xfs_growfs` on the root partition.
+If this was a ext4 partition, them we would use `resize2fs`.

 ```sh
 $ sudo xfs_growfs /dev/mapper/data_vg-data_lv